nicosResearchAndDevelopment/nrd-motic/decide/operator/geometry.md

 - [Topologische Beziehungen](http://www.gitta.info/SpatialQueries/de/html/TopoBasedOps_learningObject1.html)
 - [Simple Feature Access](https://www.ogc.org/standards/sfa)

 The `geom` is heavily inspired by the _Egenhofer Topology_ for two-dimensional spacial objects and the _Simple Features_ specifications that translate well into the _GeoJSON_ specification, especially for usage on the world wide web.
-Besides those you may find the _Region Connection Calculus (RCC8)_, although the `geom` currently does not adopt its definitions, as it only intruduces 2 more edge cases which are rarely useful.
+Besides those you may find the _Region Connection Calculus (RCC8)_, but the `geom` currently does not adopt its definitions, as it only intruduces 2 more edge cases which are rarely useful and difficult to compute.

 ### DE-9IM